Hyperuniform random measures, transport and rigidity: Point processes formalism and first definition of HU

 and this definition does not depend on $ A$; the finiteness of $ \lambda $ is by no means automatic, but we will implicitly assume it by default.
 Since we mainly conduct here second order analyses of such processes, we will in fact always assume {\it local square integrability} (denoted by $ L^{ 2}_{ \text{\rm{loc}}}$), i.e. $ \mathbf E \P(B)^{ 2}<\infty $ for $ B$ bounded.

 As a Poisson variable, the variance of the number of points in the ball $ B_{ R}$ centered in $ 0$ with radius $R>0$ for a Poisson process is the volume of the ball

-In general, a random measure with variance proportionnal to the volume on large domains is said to be {\it extensive}, and is in fact expected for most natural stationary point processes where particles only interact locally.
+We write for short $ \P^{ \Poi(\lambda )} = \P^{ \Poi(\lambda \Leb)}$.
+In general, a random measure with variance proportional to the volume on large domains is said to be {\it extensive}, and is in fact expected for most natural stationary point processes where particles only interact locally.

-The study of perturbed lattices, random matrices, particle systems, random polynomials, and many other natural objects, that will be the main topic of the current work, made emerge a huge class of stationary processes where there is no extensivity, and some cancellation seems to equilibrate fluctuations of points, in what we call a {\it hyperuniform}, or {\it superhomogeneous} behaviour.
-The reasons for this compensation are not always clear, and generally different for each system. \begin{definition} A stationary point process $ \P$ of $ \mathbb R^{d}$ is hyperuniform if
+The study of perturbed lattices, random matrices, particle systems, random polynomials, and many other natural objects, that will be the main topic of the current work, made emerge a substantial class of stationary processes where there is no extensivity, and some cancellation seems to equilibrate fluctuations of points, in what we call a {\it hyperuniform}, or {\it superhomogeneous} behaviour.
+The reasons for this compensation, also called {\it screening} in statistical physics, are not always clear, and generally different for each system. \begin{definition} A stationary point process $ \P$ of $ \mathbb R^{d}$ is hyperuniform if

 \end{definition}